Der Fuehrer's Face: Political themes

 Although the film portrays events in Nazi Germany, its release came while the United States also was on total war footing.
-Coffee, meat and food oils were rationed, civilians were heavily employed in military production, and propaganda in support of the war effort (such as the film itself) was pervasive.
+Coffee, meat and food oils were being rationed, civilians were heavily employed in military production, and propaganda in support of the war effort (such as the film itself) was pervasive.
 The film's criticism therefore emphasizes violence and terror under the Nazi government, as compared with the dull grind that all the warring nations faced.

 Censorship

 In 2010, Der Fuehrer's Face was ruled by a local court in Kamchatka, Russia to be included in the national list of extremist materials, which was first created in 2002.
 This was due to a local who received a suspended sentence of six months for uploading it to the internet and "inciting hatred and enmity".
-On July 21, 2016, another Russian court reversed the ruling of the local court, removing the short film from the list.
+In July 2016, another Russian court reversed the ruling of the local court, removing the short film from the list.
 The court highlighted that the film's portrayal of Nazism through caricature form cannot be deemed "extremist" in nature.